GoogleCloudPlatform/nodejs-docs-samples/appengine/endpoints/README.md

 ## Sending authenticated requests

-Not written yet, try the Python client found [here][python-client].
+No Node.js client is written yet, but you can try the Python client found [here][python-client].
+It will send authenticated JWT requests using a Google Cloud service account, or using a three-legged OAuth flow.

 [python-client]: https://github.com/GoogleCloudPlatform/python-docs-samples/tree/master/managed_vms/endpoints